srobbibaro/krig-game-demos/README.md

 Krig Game Engine - Demos
 ========================

-Krig is an open source game engine created to run on the Linux operating system.
+Krig is a cross-platform, open source game engine.

 For more information, see: https://github.com/srobbibaro/krig-game-engine